 Cinnamon Roll Pancakes

 You can easily master this fun cinnamon swirling technique.
-The maple glaze is optional, but gives each short stack an amazing cinnamon roll meets maple bar flavor.
+The maple glaze is optional, but gives each short stack of pancakes an amazing cinnamon roll meets maple bar flavor.

 Makes: 14 pancakes

 Free of: gluten and all top allergens

 - 1/2 cup (120 mL) packed brown sugar

 - 1/3 cup (80 mL) melted dairy-free margarine

 - 2 tsp ground cinnamon

 - 1 1/4 cup (310 mL) brown rice flour (See Recipe Tips)

 - 1/4 cup (60 mL) tapioca starch